 One adult, four children die in West Virginia house fire

-HARDY COUNTY, Va.
-(WHSV) - Five people have died following a house fire in West Virginia Saturday morning.
+HARDY COUNTY, W. Va.
+(WHSV/Gray News) - Five people died following a house fire in West Virginia Saturday morning.

-The West Virginia Fire Marshal’s Office said one adult male, 28, and four children ages ranging from one to five years old died in the fire.
+WHSV reports the West Virginia Fire Marshal’s Office said a man, 28, and four children ages ranging from one to five years old died in the fire.

 One woman was transported to the trauma center in Winchester.